 Chronic kidney disease (CKD) occurs when the kidneys slowly stop working over a period of time.
 There are five stages to CKD, with the last stage being end stage renal disease (ESRD).
-The experienced kidney specialists at South Texas Renal Care Group use the latest methods to help you manage CKD.
+The experienced kidney specialists at South Texas Renal Care Group use the latest methods to help you manage chronic kidney disease.
 Their goal is to slow the progression of kidney disease and keep you as healthy as possible.
-South Texas Renal Care Group provides comprehensive treatment and management for a wide array of CKDs.

 This inflammation of the kidney is caused by lupus, an autoimmune disease wherein the body’s immune system attacks its own cells and organs.
 South Texas Renal Care Group specialists treat lupus nephritis using medications that suppress the immune system, so that it stops attacking and damaging the kidneys.

 Glomerular/vascular disorders are disorders of the clusters of blood vessels in the kidneys.
 Your kidney specialist can recommend methods to help slow the progression of these conditions with the goal of preserving kidney function for as long as possible.

 Proteinuria occurs when there is too much protein in your urine, and hematuria occurs when there is blood in your urine.
 These conditions can cause a range of other health problems, and South Texas Renal Care Group physicians treat them using the latest medical therapies.